immcantation/scoper/docs/vignettes/Scoper-Vignette.md

-# B cell clonal relationships inference
+# Inferring B cell clonal relationships

 ## Introduction

-A key step to higher-level quantitative analysis of Adaptive Immune Receptor Repertoire sequencing (AIRR-Seq) data is the identification of B cell clones (sequences derived from cells descended from a common ancestor), using computationally-driven approaches.
-Accurate identification of clonal relationships is critical as these clonal groups form the fundamental basis for a wide range of repertoire analyses, including diversity analysis, lineage reconstruction, and effector functionality.
-Recent advances in next-generation sequencing have enabled large-scale profiling of the B cell immunoglobulin repertoire from blood and tissue samples.
-Thus, a key computational challenge in the analysis of these data is to infer clonal relationships. `scoper` provides a computational framework for identification of B cell clones from AIRR-Seq data.
-Three main functions are included (`identicalClones`, `hierarchicalClones`, and `spectralClones`) that infer clonal relationships among sequences of BCRs/IGs (B cell receptors/immunoglobulins) which share the same V gene, J gene and junction length.
+A key step to higher-level quantitative analysis of Adaptive Immune Receptor Repertoire sequencing (AIRR-Seq) data is the identification of B cell clones (sequences derived from cells descended from a common ancestor) using computationally-driven approaches.
+Accurate identification of clonal relationships is critical as these clonal groups form the fundamental basis for a wide range of repertoire analyses, including diversity analysis, lineage reconstruction, and effector functionality. `scoper` provides a computational framework for identification of B cell clones from AIRR-Seq data among Ig (immunoglobulin, B cell receptor, BCR) sequences which share the same V gene, J gene and junction length.
+It includes methods to infer clonal relationships using either a predefined clustering threshold or an adaptive threshold.

 ## Example data